After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

 Seniors only want a housemate when something triggers the need.

-When a fender bender car accident causes the adult children take the keys away, but then they have to figure out how to go grocery shoppinng.
+A fender-bender causes the adult children to take the keys away, but the senior still has to figure out how to go to the grocery store every week.

-A fall in the middle of the night makes the kids are worried it will happen again, and no one will be there to help mom off the floor.
+A fall in the middle of the night makes the adult children worried it will happen again, and no one will be there to help mom off the floor.

 A spouse dies.
-Loneliness kicks in a few months later.
+Loneliness kicks in a month or two later.

 It's trigger-based demand, and you can't predict when the triggers will happen.
-Our model would require us to spend marketing dollars waiting years to stay top of mind waiting for the unpredictable trigger to happen.
+Our model would require us to spend marketing dollars for years, staying top of mind while waiting for an unpredictable trigger.

 Direct mail?
 Thrown out unless it arrives the day after they fall down the stairs.